 New research by medical scientists has revealed that human body fat is rich in stem cells.
-This discovery has spawned many interesting developments on the plastic surgery front.
+This discovery has spawned many interesting developments on the cosmetic surgery front.
 In Japan, a surgeon named Kotaro Yoshimura claims he can fortify fat even further with stem cells and use the product to perform a breast augmentation.
 The regenerative properties of stem cells apparently make this possible.

 A similar procedure has been documented in the United States, but unlike Yoshimura’s technique, it doesn’t involve stem cell fortification.
 Dr Sydney Coleman of New York claims he has been performing breast augmentations using transplanted fat for years.
 He published an article in the publication Plastic and Reconstructive Surgery detailing the process.